QuoSecGmbH/os_timestamps/README.md

 Two CSV files are also created:
 - os_profile_results.csv - Contains a condensed view of the results, can be used for comparison
 - os_profile_flags.csv   - Contains a more detailed view of the results, explaining precisely what happens to each timestamp

+The provided results will need some interpretation and a bit of context (mount options, OS configuration...) to be fully understood.